 Only 104 calories per bowl with 1 gram of fat per 10 ounce serving.
 You can’t get any better than that for an Irish Stew Recipe.

 If you make this Vegan Guinness Irish Stew recipe, be sure to take a photo and tag it #veganvigilante1 on Instagram.
 I’d love to connect with you via social media so please follow me on Facebook, Pinterest and Twitter.
 I appreciate you for taking the time to read about me and my vegan recipes.
 I’d love to hear what you think so please leave your comments after the post.
 If you have questions or want to share a recipe of your own as a guest blogger, please email me at [email protected]

 I have tons of new vegan recipes swimming around in my head that I’m preparing to share with you.
-If you’d like to support my work, please sign up for my newsletter so you don’t miss a recipe.
+If you love St. Patrick’s Day, you’ll love this Vegan Cauliflower Colcannon.
 For more healthy dinner ideas, visit my Main Dish Section.
 If you want a quick meal with less mess, check out my One-Pot Meal Section.
 In love with stews and chili, visit my Stew & Chili Section.
 In the mood for some quick easy soup ideas, visit my Soup Section.
 Thanks again for stopping by!
 Have a wonderful, plant-based day!

-- 3 tsp olive oil divided extra virgin
+- 3 teaspoon olive oil divided extra virgin

 - 1 bay leaf

 - 2 cans Organic Young Jackfruit packed in water drained and shredded